How to Build Digital Dexterity in the Workplace (+Benefits)

 8. Foster a culture of change

 Not sure if your employees are ready to face changes in your organization’s digital landscape?
-Here is a quick checklist to assess digital dexterity readiness:
+Here is a quick checklist to assess digital readiness:

 • Do employees have access to real-time, contextual support to navigate new technologies?
-Do they have the option to learn how to use the new tool, as they work on it?
+Do they have the option to learn how to use the new tool as they work on it?

 • Are your core operations digitized?